 You also have rights under the Rail Passengers’ Rights and Obligations (Amendment) (EU Exit) Regulations 2018, SI 2018/1165 (PRO), as it applies in UK law.
 The PRO incorporates the ‘Uniform Rules concerning the Contract for International Carriage of Passengers and Luggage by Rail’ (commonly known as “CIV”).
-For an overview of these rights please visit the European Commission's information website about passenger rights:
+For an overview of these rights please visit the European Commission's information website about passenger rights here.

 We reserve the right to terminate any correspondence or communication that could be construed as abusive or bullying in content, voluminous, frivolous or vexatious, or which specifically diverts resources and affects the Customer Experience area of our business.
 This is a decision that we take very seriously and prior to taking it, your case will be reviewed by a senior manager.
-We will advise you in writing of the reasons behind the decision.
+We will advise you of the reasons behind the decision.
 This will not affect your right to appeal to the Rail Ombudsman and we will provide their details at the time the decision is made.

 TAKING YOUR COMPLAINT FURTHER

 Our aim is to resolve your complaint quickly and fully.
 However, if for any reason you are unhappy with our response, you can contact us again and a manager will review the complaint and our response as quickly as possible.

 A colleague from our Customer Experience team will contact you to share the findings of our further investigation.
 Rest assured that escalating your complaint with us will not prevent you from involving relevant customer bodies or the Rail Ombudsman as detailed below.